 4 The meat I am sealing is quite fresh and the juice keeps getting sucked up, how can I prevent this?

-Fold a paper towel the width of the bag your using.
+Fold a paper towel the width of the bag you’re using.
 Place it inside the lip of the bag (above the meat), it will absorb the excess juice preventing it from entering the well.

 This method is similar to the method that experienced butchers use.
 (Butchers often place a pad under meat products prior to packaging.)
 Simply discard the paper towel upon opening.